Raoul Bellanova

-Early life

-Bellanova was born in Rho, in the province of Milan on 17 May 2000.

 Club career

-Bellanova started playing at age 4, for Azzurra.
-In 2005, he moved to FC Parabiago, and in 2006 his contract was bought by AC Milan.
-From 2006 to 2019, Bellanova played for teams of various age groups at Milan's youth academy.
-In January 2019, after failing to negotiate a desired wage, he declined a professional contract offer from Milan.

 Bordeaux

 In July 2019, Bellanova was officially presented as a Bordeaux player.
 On 10 August 2019, he made his debut in senior football, starting in the opening match of the 2019–20 Ligue 1 season against Angers.
 Having made several positioning mistakes that led to three goals from his right flank, he was subbed off 63 minutes into the game by the team's coach Paulo Sousa.

-Loan to Atalanta
+Loan moves to Atalanta and Pescara

 On 30 January 2020, Bellanova joined Atalanta on a 1.5-year loan with an option to purchase.
-He made his club and Serie A debut on 14 July in a 6–2 win against Brescia.
+He made his Serie A debut on 14 July in a 6–2 victory against Brescia.

-Loan to Pescara

 On 24 September 2020, Atalanta loaned him to Serie B club Pescara.

 Cagliari

 On 31 August 2021, he joined Cagliari on loan with an option-to-buy.
 On 31 May 2022, Cagliari exercised their option to sign the player permanently.

 Loan to Inter Milan

 On 6 July 2022, Inter Milan announced the signing of Bellanova on loan from Cagliari for the 2022–23 season.